 About the Book

-The organizer had to prove that management was behind an illegal decertification petition and forced workers to sign using strong-arm tactics.
+The organizer had to prove management was behind an illegal decertification petition and forced workers to sign using strong-arm tactics.
 Though terrified of retaliation, witnesses gradually agreed to testify before federal agents.
 Mohawk retained a high-powered union-busting attorney who appealed directly to ultra-conservative heads of the National Labor Relations Board, while Right to Work Committee lawyers framed the issue as a test case to revoke laws protecting employee rights.
 The union’s only hope rested on presenting evidence too formidable for political bias to surmount.

 About the Author(s)

 Phil Cohen emerged from a tough working class background to become one of the labor movement’s most celebrated field agents—responsible for landmark decisions by the National Labor Relations Board and OSHA.